aipub/booleano/docs/source/index.rst

     `Python <http://python.org/>`_ code.

-    In order to handle text-based filters, Booleano ships with a fully-featured parser whose grammar is :term:`adaptive <adaptive grammar>`.
-Many properties can be overridden using simple configuration directives, but because it's powered by `Pyparsing <http://pyparsing.wikispaces.com/>`_,
+    In order to handle text-based filters, Booleano ships with a fully-featured parser whose grammar is :term:`adaptive <adaptive grammar>`: Its properties can be overridden using simple configuration directives.
-    you can use it to define complex grammars too.

     On the other hand, the library exposes a pythonic API for filters written in pure Python.
 These filters are particularly useful to build reusable